magesh-jit/software_documents-projects/README.md

 **Tools and Technologies**

-Proficient in Selenium with Java for automated testing, including recent completion of a comprehensive course.
+Proficient in Selenium with Java for automated testing.

+Proficient in utilizing browser extensions for bug reporting and tracking, including Test Buddy AI.

 Experienced in using Jira for issue tracking and collaboration.